Incentives & taxes in the Netherlands

 - R&D tax credit, or WBSO: offers startups and innovative companies compensation for part of the research and development (R&D) wage costs, other costs, and expenditures.

-- Energy Investment Allowance (EIA): allows companies to deduct 45.5% of the investment cost of energy-saving equipment from the taxable profit in addition to the deduction of the customary depreciation.
+- Energy Investment Allowance (EIA): allows companies to deduct 45.5% of the investments in energy-efficient technologies and sustainable energy from the taxable profit on top of the customary depreciation.

 - Arbitrary depreciation of environmental investments (Vamil): allows companies to amortize 75% of the investment costs of a qualifying environmentally friendly investment at once.